 Review details and eligibility requirements for each fund prior to submitting your application.
 Membership in APS is required unless noted otherwise.

-Research, Education, and Mentoring
+Research, Education, and Mentoring - applications accepted through May 1

-- Lafayette Frederick Diversity in Mentoring (applications due March 30)
+• Lafayette Frederick Diversity in Mentoring

 Goal is to increase the number of practicing plant pathologists from underrepresented groups, particularly those from historically black colleges and universities, 1890 land-grant institutions, Tribal colleges and universities (1994 land-grant institutions), and minority serving institutions.

-- Student Education Scholarship (applications due March 30)
+• Student Education Scholarship

 Provides support for student endeavors which further their education outside of the APS Annual Meeting.

-Annual Meeting Invited Symposia and Travel Grants
+Annual Meeting Invited Symposia and Travel Funds - submissions closed

-- I. E. Melhus Graduate Student Symposium (submission period is closed)
+• I. E. Melhus Graduate Student Symposium

 Supports APS Graduate Student Members selected to present their research at the I.E. Melhus symposium at the APS Annual Meeting.
 Membership in APS is required.

-- Schroth Faces of the Future Symposium (submission period is closed)
+• Schroth Faces of the Future Symposium

 Supports the Faces of the Future symposium at the APS Annual Meeting by acknowledging up-and-coming APS Early Career members in specific areas of plant pathology.
 Membership in APS is required.

-Annual Meeting Travel Grants
+APS Annual Meeting Travel Funds - submissions closed

-- The Indian Phytopathology Society Student Travel Grant
+• The Indian Phytopathology Society Student Travel Grant

 Supports travel to plant pathology students residing in India, who are members of The Indian Phytopathology Society

-(IPS), to attend the APS Annual Meeting or other APS sanctioned meeting if deemed appropriate by IPS and APS Foundation Board.
+IPS), to attend the APS Annual Meeting or other APS sanctioned meeting if deemed appropriate by IPS and APS Foundation Board.

-Travel Grants (non-APS annual meeting)
+Travel Funds (non-APS annual meeting) - submissions closed

 Supports travel of an APS Student member in a Doctor of Plant Medicine, Doctor of Plant Health, and similar programs to attend a professional society meeting in any of the plant health and plant protection disciplines.

-- French-Monar Latin American Grant (submission period is closed)
+• French-Monar Latin American Grant

 Provides financial support to APS members that are Latin American graduate students or early career plant pathologists in a variety of ways.